 Many years ago when I first began showing my work in fairs and shows people come up to me and told me a number of times that I was painting mandalas.
 I never heard the word before but eventually I came to realize that was exactly what I was doing.

 Mandala is a Sanskrit word for circle and can be a representation of the cosmos.
 Mandalas are usually in the form of a concentric pattern and can include geometric shapes.
 A mandala can be a spiritual and ritual symbol representing the journey of discovery of the soul.

-I’m pleased that my customers really wear my jewelry, and am grateful that they purchase from me year after year.
+I am pleased that my customers really wear my jewelry and am grateful that they purchase from me year after year.

-Paula Jo exhibits in solo and group shows around the country, often benefitting charitable organizations for which she’s passionate.
-Her work hangs in numerous galleries, businesses and in the homes of private collectors.
-She’s a founding board member and Secretary/Treasurer of the Pagosa Springs Arts Council, as well as Beyond Words, Int’l.
+Paula Jo exhibits in solo and group shows around the country, often benefitting charitable organizations, for which she is passionate.
+Her work hangs in numerous galleries, businesses, and in the homes of private collectors.
+She is a founding board member and secretary/treasurer of the Pagosa Springs Arts Council, as well as Beyond Words, Int’l.
 She serves on the advisory board for Dog Lodge Sanctuary in Houston, Texas.
-And, she volunteers with numerous community organizations, including Humane Society of Pagosa Springs, Rise Above Violence, Rock the Vote, Seeds of Learning, and others.
+Paula Jo also volunteers with numerous community organizations, including Humane Society of Pagosa Springs, Rise Above Violence, Rock the Vote, Seeds of Learning, and others.

 Paula Jo is grateful to be a part of the talented exhibitors in the beautiful Belvedere Gallery.